 The time is near, are you ready?

 On the 25th of May 2018, the GDPR (General Data Protection Regulation) will come into effect.
 A new privacy regulation that aims to improve and streamline all different data protection legislation from the EU member states.
-Within GDPR, consumers get more rights concerning their personal data, as well as drive organisations to act responsibly when processing their personal data.
-Although many organisations consider GDPR as a heavy compliance burden, it actually provides opportunities for organisations that operate in value chains if they collaborate smartly.
+Within GDPR, consumers get more rights concerning their personal data, as well as drive organizations to act responsibly when processing their personal data.
+Although many organizations consider GDPR as a heavy compliance burden, it actually provides opportunities for organizations that operate in value chains if they collaborate smartly.
 This blog provides insights in how GDPR compliance can become an opportunity through smart collaboration and will lead to improved customer experience and mitigation of unnecessary risks.

 Implications of GDPR as an individual endeavour

 Over the years, consumers have (unknowingly) been trading their ‘identity’ for services.
 With everything becoming a transaction, it is essential to empower consumers to make informed choices when sharing data, just like GDPR was intended for.
-Putting the consumer in control of his data and become GDPR compliant can be a challenging task though for organisations operating in value chains.
+Putting the consumer in control of his data and become GDPR compliant can be a challenging task though for organizations operating in value chains.